minprog/pyprog/opdrachten/week6/virus/venglish.md

 # Simulate with viruses

+![](virus.jpg)

+> This week you will receive credit for successfully doing assignments:
+>
+> - 1 point for the Algorithms assignment
+> - 1 point for steps 1, 2, 3, 4 and 5 (if limits are met)
+> - 2 points for a simulatie in step 7 that yields correct results
+> - 1 point for an insightful graph based on running simulations

 > This version has been automatically translated and will be reviewed for errors on Monday.

-![](virus.jpg)

 It is important for policymakers and the pharmaceutical industry to determine the success rate of a drug.
 Because many factors play a role, it is difficult to capture this probability in a mathematical formula, which is why simulations offer a solution.
 In this assignment you will **simulate** virus particles that can reproduce and die.
 We build this assignment step by step into a complete, but simplified simulation.